Physics-inspired spatiotemporal-graph AI ensemble for the detection of higher order wave mode signals of spinning binary black hole mergers: Introduction

 \section{Introduction}

 The development of AI methodologies for gravitational wave astrophysics is a booming enterprise.
-Since 2017~\cite{geodf:2017a}, there has been a rapid development of AI methods and approaches to create, test and deploy production scale tools for gravitational wave detection.
+Since 2017~\cite{mma:2017_bns,2021arXiv210909882E,2021NatRP344B,2020JCAP050M}, there has been a rapid development of AI methods and approaches to create, test and deploy production scale tools for gravitational wave detection.
+These novel AI methodologies are being explored in earnest to provide alternatives to well established, though compute intensive and poorly scaling, signal processing tools, such as template matching algorithms, which utilize large sets of modeled waveforms to search for signals in gravitational wave data~\cite{2016CQGra..33u5004U,CANNON2021100680}.
 The first class of AI models for gravitational wave detection were designed to describe 2D gravitational wave signal manifolds, comprising the masses, \((m_1, m_2)\), of non-spinning, quasi-circular binary black hole mergers, and which were capable of detecting true gravitational wave signals with a false positive rate of one misclassification for every 100 seconds of searched data~\cite{geodf:2017a,George:2017vlv,George:2018PhLB}.
 The development of these AI models required training datasets with a few tens of thousands of modeled signals, and a couple of inexpensive GPUs to complete the training within a few hours.
-These findings sparked the interest of the gravitational wave community, leading to the organic creation of a vibrant, international community of researchers who are harnessing advances in AI and computing to address timely and pressing challenges in gravitational wave astrophysics~\cite{2018GN,Lin:2020aps,Wang:2019zaj,Fan:2018vgw,Li:2017chi,Deighan:2020gtp,Adam:2018prd,2020PhRvD.101f4009B,2022PhRvD.105d3003S,2022PhRvD.105d3002S,2022NatAs...6..529G,2023PhRvD.107b3021S,Andrews:2022kfh,2021arXiv211103295Y,Moreno:2021fvp}.
+These findings sparked the interest of the gravitational wave community, leading to the organic creation of a vibrant, international community of researchers who are harnessing advances in AI and computing to address timely and pressing challenges in gravitational wave astrophysics~\cite{2018GN,Lin:2020aps,Wang:2019zaj,Fan:2018vgw,Li:2017chi,Deighan:2020gtp,Adam:2018prd,2020PhRvD.101f4009B,2022PhRvD.105d3003S,2022PhRvD.105d3002S,2022NatAs...6..529G,2023PhRvD.107b3021S,Andrews:2022kfh,2021arXiv211103295Y,Moreno:2021fvp,Nemmen_Duarte_Navarro_2019,2021IJGMM..1850154O,2018EL....12450002A}.
 These seminal ideas have been applied for signal detection~\cite{Krastev:2019koe,2020PhRvD.102f3015S,Miller:2019jtp} and forecasting~\cite{Wei:2020sfz,2021PhRvD.104f2004Y,Qiu:2022wub} of binary neutron stars, and for the detection and forecasting of neutron star-black hole systems~\cite{Wei:2020sfz,Wei_quantized}.
-Comprehensive reviews of this active area of research may be found in Refs.~\cite{cuoco_review,huerta_book,Nat_Rev_2019_Huerta, 2022hcsr.book..193B}.
+Comprehensive reviews of this active area of research may be found in Refs.~\cite{huerta_book,Nat_Rev_2019_Huerta, 2022hcsr.book..193B}, while Ref.~\cite{cuoco_review} provides a wider view on other problems tackled in the literature with machine-learning methods such as detector noise characterisation and glitch classification, core-collapse supernovae detection, parameter estimation, etc.